Bottom Line

 Article Summary

-Local Resistance to Data Centers in Allen Park
+Local Resistance to New Data Center Facilities

-Discussion of Detroit in Department of Defense Records
+Discussion of Detroit's Appearance in DoD Records

 What the Coverage Established